researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 #### Sending Statistics to a CSV File

 To send statistics to a csv file, specify the statistic output type as sst.statOutputCSV.
-The associated parameters and their meaining are defined below.
+The associated parameters and their meaning are defined below.

 * filepath - Path to the text file where the statistics are written.
 The default file path is "./StatisticOutput.txt".
 * separator - Character used to separate values on a single line in the file.
 The default separator is ",".